Knight boys remain unbeaten, knock off T-Wolves behind fourth-quarter surge

 Richert buried another two shots from long range, Aaron Koepsell added a 3-pointer of his own and Dressel notched three points.
 Nebraska Lutheran outscored Exeter-Milligan 16-8 in the fourth quarter to pull away down the stretch for a 51-39 win.

+Nebraska Lutheran finished the night shooting just 19-of-52 from the floor, but it was enough to get the win.
+The Knights went 7-of-23 from beyond the arc, with Richert accounting for all but one of their treys.

 All told, Richert racked up 17 of the Knights’ 27 points after halftime, as the junior sharpshooter finished with a game-high 20 points.
+He finished 7-of-19 from the floor and 6-of-17 from downtown.

-Teammates Dressel and Hueske joined him in double figures with 13 and 11 points, respectively, while Isaac Beiermann added four and Koepsell notched three.
+Teammates Dressel and Hueske joined Richert in double figures with 13 and 11 points, respectively.
+Hueske shot 5-of-9 from the floor, while Dressel finished the night with a 5-of-14 shooting performance.
+Isaac Beiermann added four points and Koepsell notched three for the Knights.

 Svec led Exeter-Milligan with 12 points, while Pribyl added nine.
 Payne chipped in an additional six points, Krupicka added four, Michael Bartu recorded three and Adrian and Andrew Vavra both tallied three points to round out the Timberwolves’ scoring efforts.